ed0419/Syskron-Security-CTF-2020/Exposed_Webcam.md

 >Note: Do not use brute force, web crawlers or exploits to solve the challenge!

 ---
-## Find the bottom & file
+## Find the button & file
->We tried out all the bottom on the web page,and we found out that the reset & reboot bottom in the (maintenance page) can return an error log
+>We tried out all the button on the web page,and we found out that the reset & reboot button in the (maintenance page) can return an error log
 >
-Here is what if you press the reset bottom
+Here is what if you press the reset button
 ![img](./reboot-pendding.png)

 Here is the result